pthivierge/data-collection-service-for-pi-system/README.md

 #data-collection-service-for-pi-system

-This project is a prototype built intitially to read data from the **Fitbit API** Web Service.
-It was completely refactored and is now built with a plugin model so more data sources can be supported.

-The FitBit data collector have not been updated after the refactoring so code is commented out.
-If you need it you could use commented code to rewrite it in the new way.
+This project consist of a service to perform data collection for the PI System.
+It has

 # How it works?